sjkingo/pywkhtmltopdf/README.md

 ```

 If you haven't installed wkhtmltopdf system-wide, you must specify the path
-to the binary using the `path_to_bin` argument to the constructor, for example:
+to the binary using the `path_to_bin` keyword argument to the constructor, for example:

 ```python
 >>> c = pdf.HTMLToPDFConverter(path_to_bin='/home/user/wkhtmltopdf')
 ```

+Other options may be given as keyword arguments to `HTMLToPDFConverter.convert()`.

 Full API documentation is available by running `pydoc pywkhtmltopdf`.